Data Set of Load Tests and Structural Health Monitoring of a concrete Box Girder bridge: Experimental procedure for load tests

-This test aims to assess the impact of additional masses on monitoring data over time at two bridge positions, accounting for environmental factors and the system's sensitivity to minimal mass variations.
-Big Bags with sand (appr. $1600~kg/m^3$) were placed initially at the bridge's midpoint on one side of the pedestrian path.
-The mass was increased in multiple stages: starting with 680~kg (lightweight), then increasing to 1420~kg (mediumweight), and finally to 2160~kg (heavyweight), and each stage was maintained for a ten-day period.
-The process was then repeated at the bridge’s quarter point on the west side, see Figure 5, with specifics in Table \ref{tab:overview}.
-The influence of moisture was reduced by enclosing the Big Bags.
+\textit{Long-term static load test (extra masses).} This test aims to assess the impact of additional masses on monitoring data over time at two bridge positions, accounting for environmental factors and the system's sensitivity to minimal detectable change.
+Big Bags with sand (appr. $1600~\mathrm{kg/m^3}$) were placed initially at the bridge's midpoint on one side of the pedestrian path, see Figure~\ref{fig:North_view} (middle/right).
+The mass was increased in multiple stages, as summarized in Table~\ref{tab:overview}.
+The ability to detect minor mass variations under different environmental conditions can therefore make an important contribution to improving the accuracy of subsequent analyses.
+Starting with 680~kg (lightweight), then increasing to 1420~kg (mediumweight), and finally to 2160~kg (heavyweight), and each stage was maintained for a ten-day period.
+The process was then repeated at the bridge’s quarter point on the western side see the specifics in Table~\ref{tab:overview}.
+Moisture-related mass variations were minimized by enclosing the Big Bags.